Why Use Angry Space Triangles?

 The brief for the AT-ST was to have a new-looking AT-ST which meant no rust or battle damage, and to have the model not looking all flat and plastic.

-Note that the model took twice as long to assemble as it did to paint!
+Interestingly, the model took twice as long to assemble as it did to paint!

 Star Wars Armada Squadrons Commission